Intensive Outpatient Addiction Treatment

 • Family behavior therapy (FBT).
 FBT engages the patient and at least one family member in learning to apply the behavioral techniques learned in sessions.
 Goals are set and reviewed, sometimes with rewards given when they are achieved.12

-Patients can also expect to receive integrated treatment for co-occurring mental health disorders such as anxiety and depression if necessary.
-Since these conditions can exacerbate substance use and vice versa, we believe that the most effective treatment program is one that addresses both issues simultaneously.13
+Patients can expect to receive integrated treatment for co-occurring mental health disorders, such as anxiety and depression, when necessary.
+Since these conditions can worsen substance use and vice versa, we believe that the most effective treatment program addresses both issues simultaneously.

-In addition to these therapies, we are also pleased to provide several different types of therapeutic groups in our intensive outpatient program.
-These groups include men’s and women’s groups as well as a structured early recovery group.
+In addition to these therapies, we are pleased to offer various therapeutic groups in our intensive outpatient program, including a structured early recovery group.
+Certain AdCare locations may also provide mood management services, parenting support for those in recovery, and relapse prevention strategies.

 Does Health Insurance Cover Intensive Outpatient Treatment for Addiction?